How to wait for all map tiles to load before screenshot

 };

-By locking the camera state and disabling animation easing, you establish a deterministic rendering baseline.
-This eliminates frame interpolation variance and ensures that every tile request targets a predictable grid coordinate.
+By locking the camera state and disabling animation easing, you establish a deterministic rendering baseline that ensures every tile request targets a predictable grid coordinate.

 Handling Async Tile Loading

 The critical synchronization point is the tile request and response cycle.
-Mapping engines maintain an internal tile cache, request queue, and worker thread pool.
-To deterministically wait for all tiles, you must hook into the network layer and cross-reference it with the renderer’s idle state.
 In headless browser environments, intercepting XHR and fetch requests for tile endpoints and tracking pending promises provides a reliable signal.
 Combine this with the map library’s native idle event to create a dual-verification gate.

-A production-ready approach involves registering a network interceptor that maintains a counter of in-flight tile requests.
+Register a network interceptor that maintains a counter of in-flight tile requests.
 When the counter reaches zero and the map emits an idle event, the tile pipeline is considered fully drained.
-This methodology is detailed in Handling Async Tile Loading, which outlines promise-chaining patterns and queue-drain validation.
-For frameworks like Playwright or Puppeteer, route interception can be scoped to tile URL patterns (e.g., *.png, *.pbf, *.mvt) to isolate map traffic from ancillary API calls:
+This is detailed in Handling Async Tile Loading.
+For Playwright, route interception can be scoped to tile URL patterns:

 let pendingTiles = 0;